MatthiasReumann/aqomplice/README.md

 The `Q` and `QZap` dialects are based on the `Quantum` and respectively `QuantumSSA` dialect introduced by Ittah et al. [^1] It enforces **Static Single Assignment** (SSA) for quantum programs by utilizing value semantics.
 Thanks to SSA an array of (classical) optimization techniques can be applied to quantum programs with relative ease.

 A **kernel** separates the **real-time** from **near-time** computation, as discussed in [^2].
 Where the former refers to computations constrained by the physical traits of a quantum device (for example: the decoherance times of qubits).
 Essentially, a kernel is a special function that requires execution on a quantum accelerator.
 All quantum operations are located inside kernels.
-The idea of a kernel is inspired by QCOR [^3] as well as GPU kernels (and the associated MLIR dialect).
+The idea of a kernel is inspired by QCOR [^3] as well as GPU kernels (and the associated MLIR dialect [^4]).
 As in the QCOR memory model, we assume that the quantum and classical device own shared memory.

 [^1]: [QIRO: A Static Single Assignment-based Quantum Program Representation for Optimization](https://dl.acm.org/doi/10.1145/3491247)